BobJWalker/Trident/README.md

 - Dockerfile is already created and supports building both x64 and ARM containers
 - The deployment process supports a common feature branch workflow

-## Installation
+## Running

 To install and run the Trident AI Sample SaaS Application, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/Trident_AI.git`
+1. Clone the repository: `git clone https://github.com/OctopusSolutionsEngineering/Trident.git`
-2. Open the project in your preferred .NET IDE.
+1. Open the project in your preferred .NET IDE.
-3. Build the solution.
-4. Run the application.
+1. You can run the application locally, or as a container.
+1. You will need to create the database.
+   1. You can do this by running `/src/Trident.Database.DbUp` and providing a connection string in the `/src/Trident.Database.DbUp/properties/launchSettings.json` file.
+   1. OR, you can go to `/src/Trident.Database.DbUp/DeploymentScripts` and running them all in order
+1. Once the database is created, you'll need to set the connection string in the environment variable `TRIDENT_CONNECTION_STRING`.

 ## Forking

 If you want to fork this repository, please feel free to do so!

-1. Once you fork the repository you'll need to provide the following secrets for the github actions to properly work
+Once you fork this application you'll need to set the following repository secrets for the build.yml to work correctly.
-   1. DOCKERHUB_PAT
+1. `DOCKERHUB_PAT`
-   2. DOCKERHUB_USERNAME
+2. `DOCKERHUB_USERNAME`
-   3. OCTOPUSSERVERAPIKEY
+3. `OCTOPUSSERVERAPIKEY`
-   4. OCTOPUS_SERVER_URL
+4. `OCTOPUS_SERVER_URL`

-1. You can run the application locally, or as a container.
-You will need to create a SQL Server database and provide the connection string via the environment variable `TRIDENT_CONNECTION_STRING`
+You'll need to set the following repo variables for the build.yml to work correctly.
+1. `DOCKER_HUB_REPO`
+2. `OCTOPUS_PROJECT_NAME`
+3. `OCTOPUS_SPACE`

+The `build.yml` file expects you to have two channels in your project in Octopus Deploy.

+- **Default**: Deploys to the `Development` environment only for feature branch work
+- **Release**: Deploys to `Test` -> `Staging` -> `Production`.
+This is what the main branch uses.

 ## Contributing